Medical uses of silver: Adverse effects

-Though toxicity of silver is low, the human body has no biological use for silver and when inhaled, ingested, injected, or applied topically, silver will accumulate irreversibly in the body, particularly in the skin, and chronic use combined with exposure to sunlight can result in a disfiguring condition known as argyria in which the skin becomes blue or blue-gray.
+Though toxicity of silver is low, the human body has no biological use for silver and when inhaled, ingested, injected, or applied topically, silver can accumulate irreversibly in the body, particularly in the skin, and chronic use combined with exposure to sunlight can result in a disfiguring condition known as argyria in which the skin becomes blue or blue-gray.
 Localized argyria can occur as a result of topical use of silver-containing creams and solutions, while the ingestion, inhalation, or injection can result in generalized argyria.
 Preliminary reports of treatment with laser therapy have been reported.
 These laser treatments are painful and general anesthesia is required.
 A similar laser treatment has been used to clear silver particles from the eye, a condition related to argyria called argyrosis.
 The Agency for Toxic Substances and Disease Registry (ATSDR) describes argyria as a "cosmetic problem".

-One incident of argyria came to the public's attention in 2008, when a man named Paul Karason, whose skin turned blue from using colloidal silver for over 10 years to treat dermatitis, appeared on NBC's "Today" show.
+One incident of argyria came to the public's attention in 2008, when a man named Paul Karason, whose skin turned blue from using colloidal silver for over 10 years to treat dermatitis, appeared on NBC's Today show.
 Karason died in 2013 at the age of 62 after a heart attack.
 Another example is Montana politician Stan Jones whose purposeful consumption of colloidal silver was a self-prescribed measure he undertook in response to his fears that the Y2K problem would make antibiotics unavailable, an event that did not occur.

 Colloidal silver may interact with some prescription medications, reducing the absorption of some antibiotics and thyroxine, among others.

 Some people are allergic to silver, and the use of treatments and medical devices containing silver is contraindicated for such people.
 Although medical devices containing silver are widely used in hospitals, no thorough testing and standardization of these products has yet been undertaken.